coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

 # This will return all items that have the template planogram within the the index sitecore_master
 Find-Item -Index "sitecore_master" -Criteria @{Filter = "Equals"; Field = "_templatename"; Value = "Planogram"}

-# This will show 2 items with one being master and one being web
+# This will show two items: one being master, and one being web.
 Find-Item -Index "sitecore_master" -Criteria @{Filter = "Contains"; Field = "_uniqueid"; Value = "{005ac360-4daa-4de7-b158-88b193f8f5bc}"}

 # This is an example of how to do multiple filters at once